Mighty Fine: Critical reception

 The film received a rating of 18% on Rotten Tomatoes.
 The Hollywood Reporter gave a scathing review, suggesting it stood "a slim chance of carving out much of a niche from an anticipated Memorial Day weekend limited release."
-The Los Angeles Times published a similarly bad review, commenting that Andie McDowell seemed "so constricted by her awkward Polish accent and timid persona that she tends to disappear in front of us."
+The Los Angeles Times published a similarly bad review, commenting that Andie MacDowell seemed "so constricted by her awkward Polish accent and timid persona that she tends to disappear in front of us."
 Stephen Holden of The New York Times gave the film a positive review, writing, calling it an "incisive portrait of an insecure, manic-depressive tyrant that Mr. Palminteri makes entirely believable."
-Kyle Smith of the New York Post also gave the film a positive review, writing that it "has some quiet charms."
-The film also won best in show (first place) in Toronto's Female Eye Film Festival.